Skip to main content

 Marching Voxels

 Following my Bachelor’s Thesis on 3D mesh voxelization, I continued exploring volumetric rendering methods.
 One such method is the marching cubes method, which consists of dividing the rendering workload into blocks of 8 voxels (a cube) that can be rendered independently.
-This allows for …
+This allows for massive parallelization in the drawing process, drastically decreasing the rendering time of the voxel structure while maintaining the simplicity of only having to analyze a few voxels in each iteration.
+This distribution makes the function a perfect …

 Read more